Fort Erie Stands Firm on Proposed Governance Changes

 Media Release Highlight:

-• Niagara’s Regional Chair has requested feedback on possible governance changes, with a short deadline of March 3, 2026.
+• Niagara’s Regional Chair has requested feedback on possible governance changes in Niagara.

 • Fort Erie is concerned about the lack of clear authority, consultation, and evidence supporting these proposed changes.